pebakery/pebakery-docs/Commands/System/OnBuildExit.md

 This statement can be written anywhere inside the running part of **any** script, but is typically defined by the project developer inside `script.project`.
 Calling this command additional times will overwrite the last value of `Command`.

-Please note that when you set `OnBuildExit` in script.project it will not be processed for individual script runs such as Codebox or pressing the `Run` button on a script's interface, as these are considered Script Events, not Build Events.
+Note that when you set `OnBuildExit` in script.project it will not be processed for individual script executions such as Codebox or pressing the `Run` button on a script's interface, as these are considered Script Events, not Build Events.

 ## Related